niqitos/wiring.blog/content/en/2-installing-esp32-board-in-arduino-ide-on-windows.md

 Connect the ESP32 board to your computer and follow these steps:

-1. Open the Arduino IDE
+1. Open Arduino IDE
 2. Select your board in **Tools > Board** (in my case it's the ESP32 DEVKIT V1 board)
 3. Select the port.
-If you don't see the COM port in the Arduino IDE, you need to install the `ESP32 CP210x USB` to `UART Bridge VCP Drivers`:
+If you don't see the COM port in Arduino IDE, you need to install the `ESP32 CP210x USB` to `UART Bridge VCP Drivers`:
 4. Open the following example in **File > Examples > WiFiScan**.
 5. A new sketch will open:
-6. Press `Upload` in the Arduino IDE.
+6. Press `Upload` in Arduino IDE.
 Wait a few seconds for the code to compile and upload to the board.
 7. If all is well, you should see the message **Done uploading**
-8. Open the Arduino IDE serial monitor and set the baud rate to `115200`:
+8. Open Arduino IDE serial monitor and set the baud rate to `115200`:

-9. Press `EN` ESP32 on the board and you will see the networks available near your ESP32:
+9. Press `EN` on the ESP32 board and you will see the networks available near your ESP32:

 ## In conclusion